 The ND Trees Awards recognize individuals, organizations and agencies who contribute in an outstanding way to forestry activities.
-The deadline to submit a nomination is August 2, 2013.
-Winners will be recognized at the NDSU Trees Bowl this fall.
-The date will be announced soon.
+The deadline to submit a nomination is August 1, 2014.
+Winners will be recognized at the NDSU Trees Bowl on Saturday, September 20, 2014.

 Living with a River

 Grand Forks County and Cass County Soil Conservation Districts, along with several other organizations, recently completed a guidebook, Living with Rivers.
 It is hoped this publication will give people a better understanding of rivers and how they function, so wise management decisions with our river ecosystems can be made by landowners and government entities.

 The ND Forest Service has estimated that fifty percent of the original native, riparian forest in eastern North Dakota has been lost because of agricultural clearing and encroachment, overgrazing from livestock, Dutch elm disease, and excessive flooding.
 Learn more by clicking on the pdf below:

 The North Dakota Forest Service is dedicated to helping you make informed decisions about the health and well-being of your trees.
 Whether you are planting your first tree or looking for guidance on existing trees, we can help.

 Feel free to use our Sick Tree Assistance Form if you are unable to find information you need regarding the health of your trees or shrubs.